 You will be considered as a family household if you have at least one dependent child living permanently within your household.
 Dependent children are defined as children aged up to 18 and who must be living with you as their main home.
 This includes children who are adopted or fostered on a long-term basis.
 Children aged over 18 but still living at home are regarded as adult members of the household.
-Proof is required of child benefit.
+Proof is required of child benefit, child tax credits or Universal Credit.
 Some children can receive child benefit up to the age of 20, and as such they would be considered as a dependent.